-Mr. Lambert, 62, was elected to the Board in 1990.
+Mr. Lambert, 63, was elected to the Board in 1990.
 He is Chairman of the Funds Management Committee and member of the Audit Committee and Corporate Governance and Nominating Committee.
-Mr. Lambert has served as Managing Partner of Lambert and Lambert, an investment partnership since 1992.
-Mr. Lambert's banking background includes serving as COO and then CEO of Farmers Bank & Trust Company in Henderson, Kentucky from 1978 to 1992.
+Since 1992, Mr. Lambert has served as Managing Partner of Lambert and Lambert, an investment partnership.
+Mr. Lambert brings to the Board, among other skills and qualifications, financial and legal expertise as well as 14+ years serving as COO/CEO of Farmers Bank & Trust Company in Henderson, Kentucky.